+3. Introduce Your Product (what): Create the first brand impression and expose your (awesome) product to the world like a true leader.

+How does your product work without giving away too many details?
+Keep the explanation simple and concise with a few screen grabs of your product.

+How does it bring value to your customers?

-- 3. Introduce Your Product (what): Create the first brand impression and expose your (awesome) product to the world like a true leader. - Show us the main changes to your product redesign and how they directly relate to your solution, goals, and problems. - Walk us through your designs via clear screen grabs, mockups, clickable prototype, and/or any optional animations that showcase different features of your redesign. - 4.
-Make them imagine (vision): Grab back the attention and make them remember your pitch.
-Wrap up by providing your vision and future of your product. - Remind your investors why they should care. - What is your vision and/or future goals? - Why are you driven to achieve this vision?
+4. Make them imagine (vision): Grab back the attention and make them remember your pitch.
+Wrap up by providing your vision and future of your product.

+Remind your investors why they should care.

+What is your vision?

+Why are you driven to achieve this vision?